googleapis/google-cloud-cpp/doc/contributor/README.md

 Thank you for contributing to `google-cloud-cpp`.
 We receive contributions from folks with very different backgrounds.
 Some of you are experienced C++ developers, but this might be your first contribution to a GitHub hosted project.
-Some of your may be experienced GitHub contributors, but this might be the first time contributing to a C++ library project.
+Some of you may be experienced GitHub contributors, but this might be the first time contributing to a C++ library project.
 Some of you may be experienced with both, but `google-cloud-cpp` has special requirements to support multiple platforms, compilers, and even multiple build tools.